What is the United Kingdom?

 Find out more about England here.

 Scotland is the northernmost country of the United Kingdom, with a population of about 5.5. million.
+It's capital is Edinburgh.
 Scotland has a unique culture and history, one often at odds with England.
 A land of immense natural beauty, the Scottish Highlands are famed world-wide.

 Find out more about Scotland here.

 Wales is located to the west of England, with a long coastline along the Irish Sea and a population of about 3 million.
+It's capital is Cardiff.
 Part of England for 500 years, Wales nevertheless has a distinct culture, its own language, and strong sporting tradition.